Martin Serial Number Lookup and Guide

 Martin Navojoa Ukulele Serial Numbers

 Martin produces several ukulele models at their Navojoa, Sonora, Mexico facility.
 These instruments use three completely separate serial number sequences depending on construction type: Solid Wood, HPL (High Pressure Laminate), and SO.
-If you're unsure which type you have, check the back and sides of your ukulele — solid wood models will show real wood grain on the interior, while HPL models have a smooth, uniform paper-and-resin composite construction.
+If you’re unsure which type you have, check the back and sides of your ukulele.
+Solid wood models show real wood grain on the interior, while HPL models have a smooth, uniform paper-and-resin surface.

 These are Martin’s higher-end Navojoa ukuleles, built with genuine solid wood tops, backs, and sides.
 Production data is available from 2010 onward.